 District heating, hybrid gas-electric heating and pure electric heating (including resistive and heat-pumps), in individual homes could all play an important part in the UK’s transition to a low carbon future.
 These solutions would need to be deployed in a wide range of homes with a diverse range of construction and thermal properties, local environmental conditions and constraints.
 These factors combined with the very different needs and expectations of the people living in them will determine how effective these low carbon solutions are in practice.
 The ability of these solutions to provide comfort and amenity to the satisfaction of consumers will be a critical factor in how widely and quickly they will be adopted.

-Energy Systems Catapult provides expert dynamic energy system modelling and analysis to support decision making relating to residential properties.
+Energy Systems Catapult provides expert dynamic Building Energy System Modelling and analysis to support decision making relating to residential properties.
 We use the Home Energy Dynamics toolkit to understand the interactions between different domestic heating systems, control, building fabric, weather and consumer needs.

 The Modelling team can offer: